muquit/cubic-ubuntu-server-fix/README.md

 If you need to build the package yourself: install all dependencies first.
 Look at `cubic/debian/control` for details.

-Clone the repo first, then follow the steps:
+Clone this repo first, then follow the steps:

 ```bash
 $ cd cubic